 October 9, 2013 by Amy

 In Saw, John Kramer is a civil engineer dying from an inoperable brain tumor who decides to help others appreciate the value of life.
 Instead of giving them a pep talk however, he builds complex torture devices that they can only escape through self-sacrifice.
-Typical engineer.October 31, 2013 by Amy
+Typical engineer.October 23, 2016 by Real Human Bean